seasketch/geoprocessing/website/docs/tutorials/newproject.md

 npm test
 ```

-The two preprocessing functions (clipToOcean, clipToLand) will run against Features in `examples/features`.
-The two geoprocessing functions (blankFunction, simpleFunction) will run against Sketches in `examples/sketches`.
-The results of all smokes tests is output to the `examples/output` directory so that you can inspect the output, and changes over time.
+- The two preprocessing functions (clipToOcean, clipToLand) will run against all the polygon Features in `examples/features`.
+- The two geoprocessing functions (blankFunction, simpleFunction) will run against all of the polygon Sketches in `examples/sketches`.

-In addition to using `genRandomFeatures`, you can create example features and sketches relevant to your project using GIS software, by drawing polygons using [geojson.io](https://geojson.io), or once you have your SeaSketch project setup, you can draw a sketch, right-click and export it as geojson, then copy it to the `examples/sketches` directory.
-These are all ways to build a comprehensive test suite.
+- The results of all smokes tests are output to the `examples/output` directory.
+- You can inspect the output files, rerun tests to regenerate them at any time, and delete any that are stale and no longer needed.

+Commit the output files to your git repository at this time.

+For advanced use, check out the [testing](../Testing.md) guide.

 ## Precalc Data

-You're now ready to precalculate metrics for your datasources.
-Precalc is all about calculating expensive spatial metrics ahead of time.
+The `precalc` command will calculate how much of your datasources features or raster cells is within each of your projects geographies.
+This can measured as an `area`, `sum` of cell value, `count` of features/raster cells, etc.

+Why do this?

-One of the questions our report needs to answer is "how much of all octocorals in the EEZ, is within my Sketch polygon"?
+One of the questions our report needs to answer is "what percentage of coral reef within the planning boundary are within my Sketch polygon?

 This is calculated as:
-`octocorals sketch % = area of octocorals within sketch / area of octocorals within EEZ`
+`% area of coral reef in sketch = area of coral reef within sketch / area of coral reef within planning boundary`

-You can precalculate the denominator of this equation ahead of time.
-The `precalc` command will calculate how much of a datasources features/raster cells is within each of your projects geographies.
-This can measured as an `area`, `sum` of cell value, `count` of features/raster cells, etc.
+The numerator in this equation (area of reef within sketch) is relatively inexpensive to calculate and we do it a geoprocessing function where we have access to the sketch.
+But the denominator in this calculation can be expensive if the planning boundary and the coral reef datasource is very large or complex.
+Thankfully we can calculate it ahead of time.

 Since your datasources and geographies already have `precalc: true` set, you are ready to start: